 Why Start Orthodontics Young?

-By beginning your child’s orthodontic treatment at an early age, you are minimizing their need for more complicated procedures later in life.
+By beginning your child’s orthodontic treatment at an early age, you are minimizing their need for more complicated procedures later in life and helping to guide their facial growth in a positive manner.

-Dr. Foote specializes in Phase I Orthodontics, also known as early, interceptive orthodontic treatment, provides both timely detection of problems and greater opportunity for more effective treatment.
-Early treatment is really orthopedic, in that it helps to guide the growth and development of the bones and the underlying dentition, helping to prevent significant problems later.
+Dr. Foote specializes in Phase I Orthodontics, also known as early, interceptive orthodontic treatment, providing both timely detection of problems and greater opportunity for more effective treatment.
+Early treatment is really orthopedic, in that it helps to guide the growth and development of the bones and underlying dentition, helping to prevent significant problems later, positively effecting facial growth and breathing and airway.

 - Influence positive jaw growth to create facial symmetry and normal development of the upper and lower jaws